kim-min-sang/CKLD/README.md

 - **KLD_SCALE (β)**
   Controls the degree of generalization in the KL divergence term, as described in the paper.

+In the offline learning setting, you can train and test the model in a no-drift (i.e., without concept drift) scenario by setting `{--is-for-no-drift 1}`.

+## Example Active Learning Setting

+Following the offline learning setup, the additional configurations specific to **active learning** are as follows:

 - **CNT**
   Specifies the annotation budget, representing analyst effort as defined in the paper.

+- **WE**
-In addition, WE denotes the number of epochs used for warm-start retraining, and WLR denotes the learning rate used for warm-start retraining.
+  The number of epochs used for warm-start retraining.

+- **WLR**
+  The learning rate used for warm-start retraining.

 ## Running Experiments